A Bit About Me…

 Now the time has finally come for me to fulfill my life long dream of owning a veterinary clinic.

 The freedom to practice as I see fit allows me to continually deliver the high-quality care your pet deserves without bureaucracy or quotas.
+The quality of care at Derry Animal Hospital will not waver for any reason.
 I promise to remain dedicated to my consistent efforts to seek continuing education and workshops to develop my skills and knowledge base to allow me to stay up to date and deliver the best care possible to my patients- your pets.

 We thank you for trusting us with the care of your much loved furry family member.